Zulu05/CS35L_Proj/README.md

-The app is a personality type quiz meant to match users with different UCLA clubs based on their answers Must be a logged in user to take the test, new users should use the create account button on the login page Profile saves username, email and top 5 matches from the latest quiz taken Club Information page shows the users match percentage with all clubs (from the latest quiz), but the ability to search by name
+The app is a personality type quiz meant to match users with different UCLA clubs based on their answers<br />
+Must be a logged in user to take the test, new users should use the create account button on the login page<br />
+Profile saves username, email and top 5 matches from the latest quiz taken<br />
+Club Information page shows the users match percentage with all clubs (from the latest quiz), but the ability to search by name <br />

 How to run and install project: <br />